 6. Universidad Iberoamericana (Mexico)

-The course consists of 105 hours of class and the fee for the course is $32,600.
-For further information you can contact the instructor Margarita Tarragona via email: email@example.com
+For further information, you can contact the instructor Margarita Tarragona via email: [email protected]

 Who can apply?